bfix/Tor-DNS/README.md

 Introduction
 ------------

+**N.B.: The functionality provided by this little application is basically identical to what you get by setting the *"DNSPort [address:]port|auto [isolation flags]"* parameter in your Tor configuration file.
+So consider this as a hands-on experiment for Tor proxy communication in Go.**

 In case you run a torified application (using the torsocks or tsocks helper scripts) and the application in question still uses (domain) names to address computers on the internet, the resulting DNS queries